What Composr is not

 We don't have advanced inbuilt analytics and we don't try and replace image editing software.
 The reason is simple – there are already great options for these out there, and there is no disadvantage to just using those options.
 We really believe very strongly in the importance of integration in order to create a consistent website and brand experience, and to make administration saner, but we don't need to reinvent the wheel when these kinds of advantages don't apply.
 So enjoy Google Analytics and Paint.net, and we'll continue to invest our time in the great innovative features you love.

 We don't give the webmaster a drag and drop feature to place blocks because you need more control.
-For example, you might want to make a block only show to certain groups, have subtle layout changes for different tablet sizes, or add some randomisation logic to conduct split testing.
+For example, you might want to make a block only show to certain usergroups, have subtle layout changes for different tablet sizes, or add some randomisation logic to conduct split testing.
 We've seen many CMSs that provide drag and drop and end up really limiting what you could achieve and we know from experience it would not work for the sites people want.

 Instead of drag and drop we have an 'Add block' button, which adds the code for the block to your content.
 You can then preview the block via a tooltip.
 It's just as easy, but far more powerful!

 Composr does not export content to static HTML files for you to upload to a conventional web server.
-While this approach might result in very fast websites, it is extremely limiting: social applications need dynamism and a deal of interaction which static sites can not offer.
+While this approach might result in very fast websites, it is extremely limiting: social applications need dynamism and a model of interaction which static sites can not offer.
 This said, there is a Composr option to cache full page content for guest users, and this provides incredibly high performance.
 We do actually have a static export addon too, but we don't bundle it and it naturally can't support most of Composr's dynamic features.

 There are some features we are unlikely to build into Composr, if we feel they are too obscure, unbalancing, would be costly to maintain for little benefit, or would lead to 'bloat'.
 For example, we are unlikely to release gaming addons in the Composr distribution.